asaborn/GenericMultiTasking/README.md

 >
 > 3rd International Winter School and Conference on Network Science, 2017.--->

-# Requirments
-You will need JRE to run the jar.

 # Example
 For a simple execution on a dummy input, cd to stable: